South African Social Media Scams

 Make sure the person or business entity is who they say they are

-• If an offer appears too good to be true, it probably is.
+- If an offer appears to good to be true, it probably is.

 Be careful about what information you share on social media

-• Never send money to a person you have met on a WhatsApp or Social Media group.
+- Never send money to a person you have met on WhatsApp or social media group.

 Stop and think.
-There's a good chance it's a scam if the email:
+There is a good chance its a scam if the email:

-• Requests a payment but the bank account and Business details are new or have changed since the last payment you made
+- Request payment but the bank account and business details are new or have changed since the last payment you made.

-• Claims to be from a well-known organization or business entity or government agency but is sent from a free webmail address (for example @gmail.com, @yahoo.com.za, procurements-labour-za.org)
+- Claims to be from a well-known organization or business entity or government agency but is sent from a free webmail address (for example @gmail.com, @yahoo.com.za, procurement-labour-za.org)

 Steps you can take to avoid email scams